common-workflow-language/user_guide/_extras/miscellaneous.md

 ### No space left on `/tmp`

-When your storage space fills up, sometimes you get this kind of error.
+When you execute the tools like sort which consuming a lot of amount of `/tmp` space , you get this kind of error.

 > [Errno 28] No space left on device on device: '/tmp/q0aq3bde